Machines and Tools - Furniture Production Machinery

 Lack of skilled staff is one of the challenges facing custom furniture manufacturers.
 Ease of operation is a major advantage of CNC centers such as Selco WN 2 and Selco SK 4.
 The panel handling effort is reduced and processing is done by following the instructions displayed on the machine monitor.
 Attention and concentration are the only skills required by the operator.

 At the same time, the machine cuts on the elbow, so the quality of the end product is impeccable.
-And productivity is at its optimum, as the machine's rhythm forces continuous machining without breaks.
+And productivity is at its best, as the machine's rhythm forces continuous machining without breaks.

 Cut-to-pack cutting circular saws take productivity to a new level for series producers too.
 In collaboration with Biesse, here are some recommendations on how to calibrate the machined batch size to achieve optimal saw productivity.